KlaudiaHe/BrainStormFrontend/README.md

 # Summary:

 Brainstorm app is a Web application located on Heroku, which allows creation and solving of quizzes.
 The project was made as REST API with Front-end made in Vue.js (Quasar framework).
 The app is being constantly developed with new functionalities.

+This repository contains the front-end part of the project.

 ## Links:
 Brainstorm front-end is available under the following link: